Sunday, August 5, 2012

 1.Heat a bit of olive oil over medium heat in a non stick frying pan.

 2.Add the garlic and sautee for a minute.
-Reduce the heat to medium-low, add the tomatoes, chili pepper and juice of half a lemon and sautee for another 4 minutes.
+Reduce the heat to medium-low, add the tomatoes, chili pepper and juice of half a lemon and sautee for another 4 minutes.3.Add the thyme and stir.

 4.Add the wine and stir until wine is reduced to about 1/4 of the volume, about another 3 minutes.